PradyumnaKumarMirdha/CTF-Challenge/VulnBegin.md

 >[!warning]
-> CTFChallenge will ban you if you use aggresive bruteforce or scanning.
+> CTFChallenge will ban you if you use aggresive bruteforce or scanning Techniques.
 # Step 1 :
 ## Check Code